survivejs/site/pages/blog/126-react-lite-interview.md

 ---
-title: 'react-lite - Implementation of React optimized for small size - Interview with Jade'
+title: "react-lite - Implementation of React optimized for small size - Interview with Jade"
 date: 2017-11-06
-headerImage: 'assets/img/light.jpg'
+headerImage: "assets/img/light.jpg"
-keywords: ['interview', 'reactjs', 'react-lite']
+keywords: ["interview", "react", "react-lite"]
 ---

 Even though React API is small, the implementation is quite sizable due to all the work it does behind the façade.
 For this reason, people have developed solutions that implement the API with different trade-offs.

-*react-lite* by [Jade](https://twitter.com/guyingjie129) is one of these solutions.
+_react-lite_ by [Jade](https://twitter.com/guyingjie129) is one of these solutions.

 T> To learn about a related solution, [read the Inferno interview](/blog/inferno-interview/).